Fairlight Homestead: Description

-The owners have planted Bunya Bunya trees in the paddocks, a tree they neglected to plant in bygone days, but somehow essential in this setting.
+The owners have planted Bunya Bunya trees in the paddocks, a tree they neglected to plant in the past.
 Glimpses of the Blue Mountains and the Nepean Gorge can be seen through the rough barked apple gum (Angophora subvelutina / A.floribunda / A.intermedia).

 This tranquil garden was severely disturbed on 25 December 2001 when strong, hot, westerly winds fanned fires in the Blue Mountains which leapt over the Nepean River and came swiftly to this area.
 Three houses were destroyed, fruit orchards and packing sheds felt the wrath but fortunately there were no fatalities.
 "Fairlight" was saved by the local fire brigade and the owner's sons.
 The garden on the western side near the pool was totally destroyed, as was the hedge on the fence line near the barn and other areas of hedging.

-The ancient hedge of Cape honeysuckle (Tecomaria capensis) under the Angophora floribunda in front of the house, woody and always in need of a good prune, vanished and has given a new perspective now with glimpses down the paddock to the Blue Mountains.
-It is taking time for the Angophora floribundas to recover but has given the owners the chance to simplify the planting.

 Following the fires, a severe wind storm came through in September 2003 and trees weakened by the fires came down as did huge limbs from the Port Jackson figs and Angophoras.
 The property is now facing lack of rain - the last good rain was in February 2004.
 Currently dam levels are dropping so the owners are applying much mulch, being cautious with watering.

 Condition

 As at 28 November 2007, 1821 first house built.
 Of slabs, plastered with clay, whitewashed – originally shingle-rooved.
 It had two wings, each with two rooms.
-According to the style of the period the rooms were only 8' high, and the doors 6', a tall man having to stoop to enter.
+According to the style of the period the rooms were only 8' high, and the doors 6', meaning a tall man would have to stoop to enter.

 c.
 1869 fruit of all kinds being grown, two vineyards on the property and wine making occurring.
 Large stone wine cellar (recently demolished).

-1869-1872 Jarret builds a new homestead (adjoining the original homestead, large stables, meat-curing rooms, fruit drying lofts and a large 4 storey building to store wine.
+1869-1872 Jarret builds a new homestead (adjoining the original homestead, large stables, meat-curing rooms, fruit drying lofts and a large four-storey building to store wine.